 How To Proceed

-Lesson Material Especially with beginners it is important to go slowly.
+Especially with beginners it is important to go slowly.
 There is a steep learning curve at the very beginning of their studies especially if you are the first to introduce them to the Latin alphabet.
-Try to introduce manageable chunks of information and do not add in more information until your students are comfortable with what they have already covered.
-This may mean that they are not able to understand the purpose of learning certain things initially but perhaps after a few lessons on a topic, you can help put it all together and then they will be amazed at how much they have learned.
-For example, in one lesson you may teach your students the words I, you, he/she/it and what they mean but they cannot make sentences with this vocabulary until you give them some verbs to work with which may not be appropriate until a later lesson.
+And although you want to achieve your goals, be realistic.
+Try to introduce manageable chunks of information, and do not add in more information until your students are comfortable with what they have already covered.
+This may mean that they are not able to understand the purpose of learning certain things initially, but perhaps after a few lessons on a topic, you can help put it all together and then they will be amazed at how much they have learned.
+For example, in one lesson, you may teach your students the words I, you, he/she/it and what they mean, but they cannot make sentences with this vocabulary until you give them some verbs to work with, which may not be appropriate until a later lesson.

 In the classroom you will also have to slow down your talking speed.
 Students are never going to understand you if you are talking a mile a minute.
 If you assist a teacher who is not a native speaker and would like you to speak at a normal speed, you can speed up slightly but a normal speed would not be appropriate for beginners.
-At the intermediate and advanced levels, you may speak more rapidly as their grasp on English increases and they can follow you better but it may still be challenging for them.
+At the intermediate and advanced levels, you may speak more rapidly as their grasp on English increases and they can follow you better, but it may still be challenging for them.
 When you do choral repetition or drill exercises, be sure to enunciate clearly and be loud enough for the entire class to hear you.
-It is often difficult for people to understand you, if your mouth is hidden from view which is odd because your students are supposed to be listening but even so, try to direct your attention towards your students, as opposed to the blackboard for instance, when you are talking to them and hold flashcards at an appropriate level.
+It is often difficult for people to understand you, if your mouth is hidden from view, which is odd because your students are supposed to be listening.
+Even so, try to direct your attention towards your students, as opposed to the blackboard for instance, when you are talking to them and hold flashcards at an appropriate level.

 Students just beginning their English studies have absolutely no idea what to expect so it is beneficial to you and all their later English teachers to help them enjoy it by encouraging them and showing them that learning another language is not an overwhelming task.